Covariant representations for possibly singular actions on C*-algebras

 \begin{rem} (a) Theorem~\ref{thm:2.7} improves \cite[Thm.~III.2]{Bo83}, in that we already obtain the existence of a covariant representation from the condition $\Fol(\omega) = F(\pi_\omega) \subeq (\cA^*)_c$, the $\alpha_G^*$-invariance of $\Fol(\omega)$ is not required.

-(b) Note that if $\alpha$ is uniformly continuous (but $G$ need not be locally compact) then by $(\cA^*)_c=\cA^*$ properties (ii) and (iii) are trivially satisfied, hence by (i) we have $\fS_\alpha(\cA)=\fS(\cA)$.
+(b) Note that if $\alpha$ is uniformly continuous (but $G$ need not be locally compact) then $(\cA^*)_c=\cA^*$, so the properties (ii) and (iii) are trivially satisfied, hence by (i) we have $\fS_\alpha(\cA)=\fS(\cA)$.
 So covariant representations always exist for this case. \end{rem}